Restore the Police Accountability Board

 -stop the Rochester Housing Authority from privatizing properties in their possession by converting housing in their stock to cooperative housing, then fund* public housing projects that may include new housing (which takes an extremely long time), but will initially focus on rehabilitating empty school buildings, warehouses, etc., into such public housing.
 Some of these properties are already in the City's possession, others can be bought, or again taken over by Eminent Domain.
 Some of these projects can be used for "person centered housing" in order to alleviate the devastating chronic homelessness we have in our city.

--support legislation that brings strict Good Clause Eviction protection as well as complete rent control within the City of Rochester.
+-support legislation that brings strict Good Clause Eviction protection [DONE] as well as complete rent control within the City of Rochester.
 (See opening paragraphs)

--propose using City funds and/or find grant money to assist in establishing a non-profit that would use volunteer contractors (retired, et al.) to help city residents in need of upkeep of their house.
+-propose using City funds and/or find grant money to assist in establishing a cooperatively-run non-profit that would use volunteer contractors (retired, et al.) to help low-income city residents in need of upkeep of their house.
 This has been done in other municipalities – Syracuse had one for years.

 -work with City Hall to create a fund to help renters who are in arrears with their rent.
 There are already non-profits who do this, but they cannot handle the demand.
 The need for this fund will reduce dramatically once rent control is finalized in Rochester.

-*In 2025, I will be releasing a platform plank that will explain how to pay for these and other ideas.
+*Later in the campaign, I will be releasing a platform plank that will explain how to pay for these and other ideas.
 Money will come from reallocation of current wasteful spending, lobbying for changing of Federal and State regulations, more focused grant searches, and an end to corporate welfare.

 This is a living document.
 It will be adjusted and added to as I continue to talk with and learn from others.
 What do YOU think we should do about housing in Rochester?